 - Aching muscles in your arms and legs.

 The symptoms tend to be relatively mild and short-lived, often only lasting one to two days.
 However, in a few people symptoms can last longer.

 If symptoms are severe, lack of fluid in the body (dehydration) can occur.
 You should consult a doctor quickly if you suspect that you or your child are becoming dehydrated.
-Mild dehydration is common and is usually easily reversed by drinking lots of fluids.
+Mild dehydration is common and is usually easily reversed by drinking lots of water to replace the fluids.

 Note: severe dehydration can be fatal unless quickly treated because the organs of your body need a certain amount of fluid to function.